 People Trust PeopleThe amount of confidence people have in online comments and forums is growing every year.
 For a typical consumer today, a batch of good online reviews carries the same weight as a recommendation from an acquaintance.
 Compare this to people’s opinions on paid marketing or advertising, and you’ll see the real value of user reviews.
 BazaarVoice recently put out a great infographic showing that customer reviews are 12x more trusted than advertisements or marketing info.

 Make Reviews Part of the PlanGood reviews are important.
 But a steady stream of new reviews is even more so.
 Other food service venues in your area won't stop generating new reviews, and recent reviews are a vital indicator of a quality food service venue.
-Think about how you can make it easy for diners to review your food service venue without it being an inconvenience.
+Think about how you can make it a no brainer for diners to review your food service venue without it being an inconvenience.
 Include links for diners to review their experience in your email communications.
 Follow up with happy patrons after-the-fact and solicit feedback.
 Then see whether or not they would be interested in posting something online.
 Many companies are even adding public review forums on their website, which is as easy as finding a good free plugin.
 Reviews are a resource that compounds over time.
 Just like a savings account, make sure you’re adding to your body of reviews regularly and consistently.

 Reviews as the Magic MirrorA big body of awesome reviews, and a simple system to bring in more, is all well and good.
 But the value of reviews doesn't end with building your professional image and brand.
 They're also great inspirational material.
 Reward and incentivize yourself and other employees who generate positive online feedback.
 Adorn your walls with highlights from real reviews.
 Reviews can help you see beyond the bubble, and understand more about what you need to do to succeed.